bsplt/Processing-for-Generative-Design/book/3_basics.md

 _What_ we do in Processing can be done in any widespread programming language you can probably think of.
 But _how_ we do it is especially easy and lean in Processing.
 Processing is free, there is not much need for installations and Processing sketches are only one file, easy to share and uncomplicated.
 It also offers a lot of things we use as graphic designers, without the need to care about anything.

-So Processing is an ideal starting point for generative design, especially for beginners.
+So Processing is an ideal starting point for generative design (and every other graphical computation), especially for beginners.
 We do not have to take care of all the other tedious implications that programming normally has.

 It is made by designers and artists for designers and artists.

 ## A common ground to start